AliveToolkit/alive2/README.md

 This tool has two modes.

-In the first mode, specify a source (original) and target (optimized) IR file.
+In the first mode, specify either a source (original) and target (optimized) IR file, or a single file containing a function called “src” and also a function called “tgt”.
 For example, let's prove that removing `nsw` is correct for addition:

 ```